-- A. The Chief Student Conduct Officer, the Assistant Director of OSC or the Residential Conduct Officer shall determine the composition of hearing bodies. - B. The Vice President of Student Affairs, Chief Student Conduct Officer, the Assistant Director of OSC and the Residential Conduct Officer shall develop policies for the administration of the conduct program and procedural rules for the conduct of hearings which are consistent with provisions of the Student Code of Conduct. - C. An Administrative Hearing Officer and/or a Hearing Board determines if a student or student organization is responsible for a breach of the Student Code of Conduct and any other University policy regarding student behavior.
-Hearing Boards recommend sanctions to the Hearing Board Advisor or the Chief Student Conduct Officer, the Assistant Director of OSC or the Residential Conduct Officer.
-The only authority who can determine sanctions (as opposed to recommending those sanctions) is a Hearing Officer, Hearing Board Advisor, the Chief Student Conduct Officer, and the Assistant Director of OSC, the Residential Conduct Officer and/or the administrator who hears the appeal. - D. As a rule, all incidents which may result in suspension or expulsion from the University or a residential facility will be referred, after an initial disciplinary conference, to a Student Conduct Hearing Board or an Administrative Hearing Board.
-However, should the accused take responsibility for the alleged violation and choose not to proceed to a hearing board or panel, the Vice President of Student Affairs, the Chief Student Conduct Officer, the Assistant Director of OSC, or designee may choose to honor the request.
+A. The Chief Student Conduct Officer, the Assistant Director of OSC, the Director of University Housing, or the Residential Conduct Officer shall determine the composition of hearing bodies.

+B. The Vice President for Student Affairs, Chief Student Conduct Officer, the Assistant Director of OSC and the Director of University Housing shall develop policies for the administration of the conduct program and procedural rules for the conduct of hearings which are consistent with provisions of the Student Code of Conduct.

+C. An Administrative Hearing Officer, Residential Conduct Officer, and/or a Hearing Board determines if a student or student organization is responsible for a breach of the Student Code of Conduct and any other University policy regarding student behavior.
+Hearing Boards recommend sanctions to the Hearing Board Advisor or the Chief Student Conduct Officer, the Assistant Director of OSC or the Director of University Housing.
+The only authority who can determine sanctions (as opposed to recommending those sanctions) is a Hearing Officer, Residential Conduct Officer, Hearing Board Advisor, the Chief Student Conduct Officer, the Assistant Director of OSC, the Director of University Housing, and/or the administrator who hears the appeal.

+D. As a rule, all incidents which may result in suspension or expulsion from the University or a residential facility will be referred, after an initial disciplinary conference, to a Student Conduct Hearing Board or an Administrative Hearing Board.
+However, should the accused take responsibility for the alleged violation and choose not to proceed to a hearing board or panel, the Vice President for Student Affairs, the Chief Student Conduct Officer, the Assistant Director of OSC, or Director of University Housing, Residential Conduct Officer, or designee may choose to honor the request.
 The request must be in writing and signed by the respondent.